 Greater Ville Northwest real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) single-family homes and small apartment buildings.
 Most of the residential real estate is occupied by a mixture of owners and renters.
 Many of the residences in the Greater Ville Northwest neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
 A number of residences were also built between 1970 and 1999.

-One of the unique characteristics of the Greater Ville Northwest neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 96.6% of the neighborhoods in America.
+One of the unique characteristics of the Greater Ville Northwest neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 96.3% of the neighborhoods in America.
+Also of note, 53.0% of the children in this area live in poverty; an extraordinarily high percentage compared to other neighborhoods in the nation.
+In a nation where approximately one in four children grows up in poverty, this neighborhood stands out for the depth of the problem manifested here.

-Did you know that the Greater Ville Northwest neighborhood has more African and Sub-Saharan African ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Greater Ville Northwest neighborhood has more African ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 11.9% of this neighborhood's residents have African ancestry and 11.9% have Sub-Saharan African ancestry.
+In fact, 9.6% of this neighborhood's residents have African ancestry.

 Greater Ville Northwest is also pretty special linguistically.
 Significantly, 3.1% of its residents five years old and above primarily speak French at home.
 While this may seem like a small percentage, it is higher than 95.5% of the neighborhoods in America.